Briefing paper for families on British army killings/investigations/prosecutions + LIB/PSNI fact sheet

 - The Human Rights Act 1998 made it easier for UK citizens to directly enforce the rights under ECHR against statutory bodies (including the right to an investigation into their loved ones’ death under Art.
 2), without the need to take their cases to the European court of Human Rights;

 - Repealing the Act would not remove an individual’s right under ECHR, but would make it more difficult to enforce them directly;

 - The ECHR was drawn up and agreed by European states following the atrocities and abuses during WWII to ensure they would never be repeated.
 The UK government was instrumental in drafting the Convention & one of the first signatories;

 - There have been some backbenchers calling for the UK to rescind the Convention.
 We do not think this is likely;

 - Exiting the ECHR would signify a major change in international law, and would be incredibly damaging to the UK’s reputation as they would be seen to withdraw from an internationally binding Convention designed to protect the fundamental rights of their citizens.
 This has also never happened before in any other country;

 - Even if the UK government took the extraordinary step to withdraw from the Convention, they would still be bound by the obligations that arose under the Convention while they were a member (Art.
 58 of the ECHR).
 Therefore you would still have the right to an effective investigation REGARDLESS of whether they leave or not.

 - These rights and institutions are COMPLETELY SEPARATE from the European Union and the issues arising through BREXIT.

-- The DUP and a handful of Tory MP’s have called for steps to be taken to protect former armed forces from prosecutions and other legal challenges.
+- The Parliamentary Defence Committee recently recommended a statute of limitations to protect former armed forces from prosecutions and other legal challenges.